insourceasia/insourceasia.github.io/insource/content/usecase/recruitment.md

 ## Use Case: Streamlining the Recruitment Process

-Let's explore a use case where a recruiter, Jane, uses InSource Langflow to streamline her recruitment process.
+Let's explore a use case where a recruiter, Jane, uses InSource Flow to streamline her recruitment process.

 ### Problem